-Approximately \$1,700,000 of Fiscal Year 2001 funding will be available for awards in FY 2001.
+It is anticipated that up to \$5,500,000 of Fiscal Year 2001 funding will be available for project funding in FY 2001.
 Additional funding for the proposed project may be available through the Office of Advanced Scientific Computing Research for closely related research in computer science and/or applied mathematics.
 Proposals may request support for up to three years, with out-year support contingent on the availability of funds and satisfactory progress.
-To support multi-disciplinary, multi-institutional efforts, funding levels of \$0.6 million to \$1.2 million may be requested for the first year of the project, with higher funding levels possible in future years.
+To support multi-disciplinary, multiinstitutional efforts, funding levels of up to \$3.0 million per project may be requested, under this announcement, for the first year of the project.
+Requests for increased funding levels in future years will be entertained subject to availability of funds, progress of the funded activity, and programmatic needs.

-As required by the SC grant application guide, proposers must submit their budgets using the Budget Page (DOE Form 4620.1) with one Budget Page for each year of requested funding.
-The requested funding for the proposed work in computer science and applied mathematics should be included with the other project costs on the Budget Page (DOE Form 4620.1).
+The requested funding for the proposed work in computer science and applied mathematics should be included with the other project costs on the Budget Page.

 However, proposers are also requested to list the proposed computer science and applied mathematics costs separately in an appendix, as the Office of Advanced Scientific Computing Research may support this part of the work (up to 20-25% of the total project cost).
-The Office of Fusion Energy Sciences expects to fund two or three centers, depending on the size of the awards.
+The Office of High Energy and Nuclear Physics expects to fund three or four successful projects, depending on the size of the awards.

-DATES: Preproposals referencing Program Announcement LAB 01-10 must be received by 4:30 P.M.
-EST, January 31, 2001.
+DATES: Preproposals referencing Program Announcement LAB 01-11 must be received by 4:30 P.M.
+EST, February 7, 2001.
 A response encouraging or discouraging the submission of a formal proposal will be communicated by e-mail within 14 days.